 Mama (The Tea-stall owner) invests Rs.
 25000 to start the business.

 words, company is liable to pay Rs.
 25000 to Mama in the future.
 So, account

 "Mama" is a liability account and it is credited.
 Company's cash balance will

 be increased due to the investment.
 "Cash" is an asset to the company and it

 The company needs equipments (stove, teapot, cups, etc.) and raw materials (tea, sugar, milk, etc.) immediately.
-He decides to buy them from the nearest general store, "Super Bazaar" whose owner is a friend, so that, he gets some credit.
+He decides to buy them from the nearest general store, "Super Bazaar" whose owner is a friend, so that he gets some credit.
 Equipments cost him Rs.
 2800 and raw materials Rs.
 2200.
 He pays Rs.
 2000 out of the total cost which is Rs.
 5000.
 This can be recorded in ERPNext using a Payment Entry.

 Equipments are "Fixed Assets" (because they have a long life) and raw materials are "Current Assets" (since they are used for day-to-day